 How are the Model 70 rifle barrels formed?

-Winchester rifles and shotguns have been made at vrious locations around the world.
+Winchester rifles and shotguns have been made at various locations around the world using various processes.

-Many of these same processes are used today, although the barrels of your Model 70 are likely button swaged.
-A process which offers a similary outcome in terms of accuracy and strength to hammer forging.
+The barrels of current Model 70s are likely button swaged.
+A process that offers a similar outcome in terms of accuracy and strength to hammer forging.

 You can generally acheive1 MOA accuracy of three-shot groups from a current Model 70 using a properly managed barrel, quality match ammo and superior optics under ideal weather and range conditions.